abpframework/abp/docs/en/Community-Articles/2023-04-17-How-to-Optimize-Your-ASP.NET-Core-Web-Application-for-Improved-Performance/post.md

 🧱 Use semantic HTML elements (like nav, section, and article) to provide additional structure and meaning to the page.

-## 🎨 Optimize CSS and JavaScript:
+## 🎨 Optimize CSS and JavaScript in Your ASP.NET Application:

 CSS and JavaScript files can be a major contributor to page load times.
-Here are some tips for optimizing CSS and JavaScript:
+Here are some tips for optimizing CSS and JavaScript in your ASP.NET application:

 🔨 Minify and concatenate CSS and JavaScript files to reduce their size.

 🔩 Use the "defer" or "async" attributes for script tags to delay or asynchronously load scripts.

-## 🔡 Use system fonts:
+## 🔡 Use system fonts in Your ASP.NET Application:

 Loading custom fonts can be slow and increase page load times.
 Using system fonts can improve page speed by allowing the browser to use fonts that are already installed on the user's device.

-## 🖼️ Use Placeholders and Progress Indicators:
+## 🖼️ Use Placeholders and Progress Indicators in Your ASP.NET Application:

 To improve the perceived performance of your website, you can use placeholders and progress indicators for slow-loading sections of your page.
 You can use JavaScript to load these sections after the initial page load.